Middleware Reference¶

 MCPToolCall --> AppsMetadata

-The platform registers five middleware layers.
+The platform registers up to nine middleware layers.
 Execution flows left-to-right for requests and right-to-left for responses.

 MCP Middleware Interface¶